 10. P Sheets

-P sheets are plumbing drawings that detail the pipe sizes that’ll be used in the system for both waste and potable water.
+P sheets are plumbing drawings that detail the pipe sizes that will be used in the system for both waste and potable water.
 There are also locations of vent risers to release sewage air out of the building safely.

 11. E Sheets